 Both, VO manager and Group manager can add new members in a group.
 A member who wants to be added in the group must be also a member of VO containing the group.
 One member VO can be a member of more than one group; therefore has access to all resources available in all groups.

-Because of a hierarchy of groups in the system, the user must be a member of the parental group before he will be added in the subgroup.
-Oppositely, Group manager must be a member of parental VO, but he might be a member of the group.
+Because of a hierarchy of groups in the system, the user must be a member of the parental group before he will be added to the subgroup.
+Oppositely, the Group manager must be a member of parental VO, but he might be a member of the group.

 Step by step tutorials